List of The Price Is Right pricing games: Grand Game

 The contestant is shown a target price and six grocery items, four of which are priced below the target price.
 One at a time, the contestant selects items they believe are priced lower than the target.
 The contestant's winnings start at $1 and are multiplied by ten for each correct selection, to $10, $100 and $1,000.
 A contestant who makes an incorrect guess prior to reaching the $1,000 level keeps whatever money is accumulated to that point.
 After reaching the $1,000 level, the contestant may choose to quit the game and keep their winnings or to risk that money in order to attempt to select the one remaining product priced lower than the target.
 A correct final choice wins the maximum of $10,000.
 However, if the final item the contestant selects is one of the two above the target price, they lose everything.

 Gridlock!

-The contestant is shown a row of seven model cars, the leftmost of which displays the first digit in the actual price of a car.
+The contestant is shown a row of seven model cars, the leftmost of which displays the first digit in the price of a car.
 The remaining six (three blue, followed by three red) each display a pair of digits.
-The contestant selects the blue car that the contestant believes shows the second and third digits in the actual price.
-If the choice is correct, the contestant then tries to select the correct last two digits from among the red cars.
-The contestant wins the car by completing its price.
+The contestant attempts to select the blue car that shows the correct second and third digits in the price.
+A correct choice allows them to choose from the red cars in order to find the last two digits.
+Successfully completing the price awards the car.
 Selecting one incorrect pair of digits allows the contestant to choose again from the remaining two cars in that group, but a second mistake at any time ends the game.